sensebox/books/en/projects/eco_station/uv_sensor.md

 # DIY - UV-Light Sensor
-Solar Radiation in the ultraviolet (UV) spectrum can get hazardous to the skin very quickly.
+Solar radiation in the ultraviolet (UV) spectrum can get hazardous to the skin very quickly.
-Because official weather stations rarely measure the UV-intensity, we want to measure the UV-light ourselves!
+Official weather stations rarely measure the UV-intensity, so we want to measure the UV-light ourselves!

 ## Aim of this lesson
-In this station we are using an UV-light sensor to detect the amount of solar radiation in the UV-spectrum as power per area (μW / cm²).
+In this lesson we are using an UV-light sensor to detect the amount of solar radiation in the UV-spectrum as *power per area* (μW / cm²).

 Additionally, we convert the measured value to the standardized UV-Index which is easier to comprehend.